jandestrada/python_gas_tutorial/tute-bounce.md

     code, try your program, and get information about your program.

-This tutorial starts with a cut down version of the ’standard’ VPython tutorial.
+This tutorial starts with a cut down version of the 'standard' VPython tutorial.
 The tutorial assumes that Python and Visual are installed on the computer you are using.
 If you need to install any of these, follow this link to the [VPython web page](http://www.vpython.org/)